craiganderson3/xtest/readme.md

 resolve an issue I discovered with accordion resizing.
 Realistically, it makes sense to fix the sidebar navigation size to always fit the longest expected top level heading.

-5. Internationalization, Labels and Local Date Formats
+6. Internationalization, Labels and Local Date Formats

 Internationalization and local date formatting maintained in the spl_canada_i18n.xsl transform file.
 Where it is possible, Display Names should be used.
 Where static labels are required, these need to be internationalized.
 These are necessary for any fields that are Required but not Mandatory.

-6. Decisions Required
+7. Decisions Required

  - There are advantages to using Bootstrap 3 vs. Bootstrap 4.
 Both are viable options and we are currently using BS4.
 They provide different kinds of compatibility with modern and older browsers.

- - We are currently importing the FDA XSL into our transformation, and we may eventually no longer require any of the common FDA elements.
-These should be decoupled.

- - In addition to templates that have been overridden by SPL Canada, the following areas have been unused:
+ - In addition to templates that have been overridden by SPL Canada, the following areas have been removed:
    Mixins, Pesticides, Substances, PLR Sections, Indication Sections, Document Types, Other Ingredients, Observation Criterion and Analytes, REMS templates, Highlights and Disclaimers, Indexes, Document Model, Cross Reference Model, Complicated Section Numbering and Effective Date templates, Pharmacological Class, LDD/BULK/FILL/LABEL, Display Limitations and Conditions of Use, Interactions and Adverse Reactions

- - The following FDA XSL files have been unused: mixins, pesticides, substance, and the following FDA XML files have been unused: characteristic, disclaimers, doc-types, indexing, item code systems, PLR sections.

- - Still need to completely remove process mixins, and then move spl_common out of FDA subdirectory.

- - We are currently referencing a fork of the FDA spl css, called spl_canada.css, the Bootstrap CSS, and some local CSS.

  - We are currently working with CSS3 Paged Media to support a print view, as opposed to using XSL:FO to generate a separate PDF document.
 Both are viable options, but Paged Media is a simplified approach.

-7. Known Issues
+8. Known Issues

  - Print TOC does not exist.
  - There is a minor problem with responsive resizing at some screen resolutions which causes content to render under the navigation sidebar.